PLittle2002/UK-Housing-Market-Analysis/README.md

 - SQL (PostgreSQL)
 - Power BI
 - Python (data preparation)

+*The SQL scripts used for the analysis are available in uk_housing_analysis.sql*.

 ## Pipeline
 The dataset used for the Power BI dashboard is generated using a Python